-Most students will be eligible for the first level test, green sash, between 3-6 months after their first class.
+Most students will be asked to test for the first level test, green sash, between 3-4 months after their first class.
+Passing this test marks the formal acceptance into the kung fu program.
 Training during this time will give you a strong foundation for the kung fu basics, which include stances, kicks, and 12 Characters (techniques that embody principles of our style).
 These carry over to all your years of training, however long you desire to continue.
 After the green sash, you will begin to learn forms and fighting applications.
 Later, you will progress to additional forms, more advanced applications, conditioning, weapons, sparring and two-person forms.

 When can I expect to see results from the training?

 Most people begin to see a difference in energy and health benefits within a few weeks.
-The training is ultimately self-paced, but we will always push you to the edge of your ability to keep challenging you.
+The training is in some ways self-paced, but we will always push you to the edge of your ability to keep challenging you and hold you accountable for your practice.
 Your progress will depend on how often you practice.

 What is the school etiquette?

 What we are most concerned about at BKFA is that our community is respectful of each other.
 Our community is built around training, and we ask that socializing be done outside of class time.
 Our school can be considered a sanctuary.
 We ask that students treat the space and each other as such.
 There will be school events where we build the social side of our kung fu family.
 Students should be aware and present in class, in order for all to gain the most out of training.
 The proper way to address your kung fu, tai chi or qigong teacher is “Sifu.”